dwhoppa/unit3/PROJECT3.md

 ## Criteria A: Developement

-**Success Criterion: The application should allow users to securely access the system using a username and password.**
+**Success Criterion 1: 1.
+User Authentication System.
+The application should allow users to securely access the system using a username and password.**

 **Code Implementation: The authentication system typically consists of user login and signup mechanisms that ensure only authorized users can access the system.**